mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Cruisers are the workhorse of the fleets.
 Smaller and less powerful than a capital ship (a battleship or dreadnought) they nevertheless carry extremely potent weapons.
-Virtually all cruisers and capital ships are built around a ‘spinal mount’, a super–huge weapon that runs the length of the vessel.
+Virtually all cruisers and capital ships are built around a 'spinal mount', a super–huge weapon that runs the length of the vessel.
 The spinal mounts of cruisers are of necessity smaller than those of battleships but are capable of damaging even a capital vessel.
 There are many types of cruisers.
-As well as heavy and light general– purpose cruisers, the navy makes use of strike cruisers, armored cruisers, long–range ‘rift’ cruisers and a range of specialist vessels for various purposes.
+As well as heavy and light general– purpose cruisers, the navy makes use of strike cruisers, armored cruisers, long–range 'rift' cruisers and a range of specialist vessels for various purposes.
 Most fleets include numerous cruisers but they can also be found operating alone or at the head of a task force.
 An Imperial Navy cruiser is a very potent vessel and can deal with